wormhole-foundation/wormhole/docs/protocol.md

 ### Signature scheme

-In order to implement a trustless bridge, there needs to be a consensus mechanism to measure whether there is a quorum on a cross chain transfer to prevent a single malicious actor from unlocking or minting an infinite amount of assets.
+In order to implement a decentralized bridge, there needs to be a consensus mechanism to measure whether there is a quorum on a cross chain transfer to prevent a single malicious actor from unlocking or minting an infinite amount of assets.

 There are multiple ways to measure whether enough validators have approved a decision: